 When you add a Repeat action to your shortcut, the action includes two markers: Repeat and End Repeat.
 Place the actions that you want to repeat between the Repeat and End Repeat markers, then specify the number of times you want the action to repeat.
 When the shortcut runs, the actions placed between the markers loop the number of times that you specify.

-For example, a repeat loop that contains a Vibrate Device action set to Repeat 3 Times vibrates your iOS device three times when the shortcut is run.
+For example, a repeat loop that contains a Vibrate Device action set to Repeat Three Times, vibrates your iOS device three times when the shortcut is run.

 You can place unlimited actions inside of a repeat loop.
-The actions run in order (from top to bottom), and when the last action is reached, the shortcut loops back to the first action, then runs again (the specified number of times).
+The actions run in order (from top to bottom) and when the last action is reached, the shortcut loops back to the first action, then runs again (for the specified number of times).

 Tip: You can place Repeat actions inside each other in your shortcut: In the shortcut editor, drag a second Repeat action so that it overlaps the lower portion of the first Repeat action.
 The second Repeat action is nested (indented) under the first Repeat action.